numbpill3d/deepdive/readme.md

 ## Overview

-CyberDirector 2006 is a modern recreation of early Web 2.0 directories and search engines, inspired by classics like Peelopaalu and Wiby.
+the underweb is a modern recreation of early Web 2.0 directories and search engines, inspired by classics like Peelopaalu and Wiby.
 This project features a comprehensive digital directory with user submissions, a rotating 88x31 button widget, and a terminal-style search engine.

 ## Features